ohkimur/the-c-programming-language-2nd-edition-solutions/CONTRIBUTING.md

 1. Fork and clone the repository
 2. Create a new branch: `git checkout -b my-fix`
 3. Make your changes
-4. Format your code: `make format`
-5. Test your changes: `make`
+4. Build: `make` (this also installs git hooks automatically)
-6. Commit and push
+5. Commit and push (the git commit hook will check formatting and lint)
-7. Open a pull request
+6. Open a pull request

 ## Requirements